 The beautiful Butterfly Pea (also commonly known as Asian pigeonwings, bluebellvine, blue pea, cordofan pea and Darwin pea) is back by popular demand.

 We have been growing this prolific climber for a few years.
 Clitoria ternatea, a South Asian native whose curious bright blue flower is used to make Thai Herbal Blue Tea and natural food coloring.
 Mixologists love using the brilliant natural tincture in beverages.

 We will have the dried flower for purchase at our Herb Fair so you can try it at home.

 The proceeds from the Herb Fair support the South Texas Unit's educational activities as well as the donations we make to area arboreta and gardens (ex.
 Festival Hill Institute, Ginzbarg Nature Discovery Center Sensory/Herb Garden in Bellaire), the Herb Garden at the National Arboretum in Washington, D.C. and to the educational outreach programs of The Herb Society of America.
-The Herb Fair also supports the annual scholarships we award to Texas students studying botany or horticulture.

 We appreciate your support.

 The heat and humidity are finally giving way to fall and November is the best time to plant an herb garden in Houston.
 Imagine having fresh and nutritious parsley, rosemary, cilantro, pineapple sage and lemon verbena only steps away on you own balcony or in your back yard.